wilzbach/docs.asyncy.com/storyscript/README.md

 ## Functions

+Repeating code blocks can be grouped into functions for better reusability and modularity:

 ```coffeescript
 function get_user id:int returns map
     someone = (psql exec query:'select * from users where id={id} limit 1;')[0]